UNDERSTANDING YOUR BUSINESS

 - Establishing and administering Trusts

-- Wills and estate planning
+- Advice from our estate planning lawyers

 - Property work including acting in the sale and purchase of residential property and retirement village units and apartments